We combed through 200+ public courses to find the holes that laugh at your driver distance. Spoiler: they all exceed 600 yards.

 The DuPage River flows about 1.5 miles east of Tamarack and supplies a tremendous amount of water on the course.
 Hole 12 is a major beneficiary, with a pond by the tee box, and a creek that cuts across the fairway and then alongside it.
 But pick your poison -- water on the left, or 11 giant fairway bunkers on the right.

-Big Run has fun elevation changes and can be a tough walk on a hot day.
+I enjoyed compiling this list so much that I decided to provide a bonus 11th hole!
+Big Run lives up to its name and has fun elevation changes too.
+It can be a tough walk on a hot day.
 The long 9th hole has a valley of sorts in the middle, adding to the complexity of the sweeping dogleg right setup.
 The fairway is only about 20 yards wide.
-Large trees try to box you out as if they were grabbing rebounds on the court all day.
+Large trees try to box you out as if they were grabbing rebounds on the court at the United Center.
 This is an extremely challenging hole, yet Big Run sports another 600 yard affair -- hole #15.